Bhanditz/PretendYoureXyzzyReborn/README.md

 To play the game you would likely start the client in GUI mode.
 To do that you can execute the JAR like so:

     java -jar pyx-client.jar

+Once the client is started you'll be prompted to input a server address and a nickname.
+The server address will be something like this:

+    ws://localhost:9696/

+**Note the ws://, that's important as we are communicating over Websockets!**